Primitive patterns in Java 25

 This removes awkward if/else blocks and lets us keep the logic readable.

-7. Benefits of Primitive Patterns in switch
+e.
+Benefits of Primitive Patterns in switch :

 • All primitive types are now supported